vegancat/next-pwa/README.md

 />
 ```

-## Offline Fallbacks
+## Offline fallbacks

-Offline fallbacks are useful when the fetch failed from both cache and network, a precached resource is served instead of present an error from browser.
+Offline fallbacks are useful when fetching from both cache and network falls, as a precached resource is served rather than an error.

-To get started simply add a `/_offline` page such as `pages/_offline.js` or `pages/_offline.jsx` or `pages/_offline.ts` or `pages/_offline.tsx`.
-Then you are all set!
+To get started simply add a `/_offline.tsx` in your `page/`.
+You are all set!
 When the user is offline, all pages which are not cached will fallback to '/\_offline'.

 **[Use this example to see it in action](https://github.com/DuCanhGH/next-pwa/tree/master/examples/offline-fallback-v2)**

-`next-pwa` helps you precache those resources on the first load, then inject a fallback handler to `handlerDidError` plugin to all `runtimeCaching` configs, so that precached resources are served when fetch failed.
+`next-pwa` helps you precache those resources on first load, then inject a fallback handler to `handlerDidError` plugin to all `runtimeCaching` configs, so that precached resources are served when fetching fails.

-You can also setup `precacheFallback.fallbackURL` in your [runtimeCaching config entry](https://developer.chrome.com/docs/workbox/reference/workbox-build/#type-RuntimeCaching) to implement similar functionality.
-The difference is that above method is based on the resource type, this method is based matched url pattern.
-If this config is set in the runtimeCaching config entry, resource type based fallback will be disabled automatically for this particular url pattern to avoid conflict.
+You can also setup `precacheFallback.fallbackURL` in your [runtimeCaching config entry](https://developer.chrome.com/docs/workbox/reference/workbox-build/#type-RuntimeCaching) to implement a similar functionality.
+The difference is that the above method is based on the resource type, whereas this method is based on matched URL pattern.
+If this config is set in the `runtimeCaching` config entry, resource-type-based fallback will be disabled automatically for this particular URL pattern to avoid conflict.

 ## Configuration